 This is a top source for finding literature for your research, if you know an author's name or the name of the article.
 If you set up your Google Scholar preferences through the UA library you will have access to much of the library's collection of electronic journals.

 This is another top source for find research literature.
 Searches on Google can be broader than those on Google Scholar–it castes a wider net.
 Be wary of sources that haven't been published in peer-reviewed journals, however.
 There is much information on Google which is of questionable quality.

 If you cannot find a journal article on Google Scholar, by all means search the UA library website for the article, or navigate directly to the electronic journal.
 Chances are we will have it.

 1. Don't re-invent the wheel: use others' work to fuel your own research.

 Use pre-existing subject bibliographies or indexes to find relevant sources.

-In the library catalog do a keyword search for "bibliography or indexes" as a Subject, and your topic either as a Subject or as Any Field.
+In our library search do a keyword search for "bibliography or indexes" as a Subject, and your topic either as a Subject or as Any Field.